HashanWijesinghe/battleship/README.md

 - Currently, only implemented the turns for Player 1.
 - The score is calculated as `1` per successful hit.
-- With the successful hit indicator will show which enemy ship git hit and how many are remaining.
+- With the successful hit indicator will show which enemy ship got hit and how many are remaining.

 ## Run Locally